k3ssen/SymfonyVuetified/README.md

 ## Getting started

-Assuming you run a server with php7.2.5+, mysql, composer, yarn (or npm) and required modules:
+Assuming you run a server with php7.2.5+ (or 8.0+), mysql, composer, yarn (or npm) and required modules:

 1. Checkout project
 2. run`./init-project.sh`